YetonDew/lexis/CONTRIBUTING.md

 2. **Clone your fork**: After forking, clone the repository to your local machine.
 Copy the URL of your fork by clicking the green "Code" button, then run `git clone <URL-of-your-fork>` in your terminal.
 3. **Add the original repository as a remote**: To keep your fork updated with the original repository changes, add the original repository as a remote.
 Run `git remote add upstream <original-repository-URL>`.
 4. **Use the correct Node.js version**: Use `nvm use` or `nvm use <version>` to ensure you’re using the correct Node.js version.
 If you’re not using `nvm`, download the version specified in `.node-version` or `.nvmrc`.
-5. **Install dependencies**: Navigate to the cloned project directory and run `pnpm install` to install all necessary dependencies.
+5. **Install dependencies**: Navigate to the cloned project directory and run `npm install` to install all necessary dependencies.

 ---